bricesarver/pseudo-it/README.md

                         False)
   --keep-haploid-reference
-                        if using '--iupac', this argument also keeps a haploid reference this reference is not masked (default:
+                        if using '--iupac', this argument also keeps a haploid reference. this reference is not masked (default:
                         False)
   --filter FIL, -f FIL  overwrite the default filter used to select variants.
                         you MUST specify --filterName and might want to